 Accredited by the ACF, El Centro College’s Food and Hospitality Services Institute in Dallas was featured with FSR Magazine’s “Top 22 Culinary Schools.”
 Students can complete the 60-credit Fast Track A.A.S. in Culinary Arts with daytime or evening courses.
 Hands-on experience is gained in the busy Kay Bailey Hutchison Convention Center.

-pened in 1974 as the United States’ first private restaurant school, Walnut Hill College in Philadelphia is ranked #5 in Food, Drink & Franchise magazine’s Northeast rankings.
+Opened in 1974 as the United States’ first private restaurant school, Walnut Hill College in Philadelphia is ranked #5 in Food, Drink & Franchise magazine’s Northeast rankings.
 The ACCSC-accredited college awards an Associate of Science in Culinary Arts within 60 weeks.
-Study includes a complimentary, week-long gastronomic tour of France’s Champagne and Burgundy regions.
+The study includes a complimentary, week-long gastronomic tour of France’s Champagne and Burgundy regions.

 Awarded the 2011 Aspen Prize for College Excellence, Valencia College was ranked 17th nationally for Hispanic Outlook in Higher Education magazine.
 Diverse students complete the fast-track, 35-credit Culinary Arts Certificate within 12 months.
 Courses are taught in a 61,000-square-foot, high-tech kitchen with 20 well-equipped workstations and a banquet room.

 Stamped with the ACF Exemplary badge, Sullivan University in Louisville is ranked America’s 157th “Best College Campus” with the 31st “Best College Food” on Niche.
 Students may complete the NCHS’ Accelerated Associate Degree in Culinary Arts in only 18 months.
 Essentials like food sanitation and baking science are practiced at the 3.5-star restaurant.